Streaming wars: the top five megadeals

-With Apple spending around $9 billion on original content in the lead-up to Apple TV+ (which launched here on November 2), and Netflix even more no its own series and movies over the past year, there's been a lot of focus on streaming services' moves to create and control their own content.
+With Apple spending around $9 billion on original content in the lead-up to Apple TV+ (which launched here on November 2) and Netflix even more on its own series and movies over the past year, there's been a lot of focus on streaming services' moves to create and control their own content.

 READ MORE: